veillette/physics-book/contents/ch24TheElectromagneticSpectrum.md

 contribute to ozone depletion for years to come.
 CFCs are found in refrigerants, air conditioning systems, foams, and aerosols.

 International concern over this problem led to the establishment of the “Montreal Protocol” agreement (1987) to phase out CFC production in most countries.
 However, developing-country participation is needed if worldwide production and elimination of CFCs is to be achieved.
-Probably the largest contributor to CFC emissions today is India.
+Probably the largest contributor to CFC emissions today is China.
+And while there are indicators that the Protocol has been a success, there is still substantial risk and variability in the ozone layer.
+The 2019 Antarctic ozone hole was small and short-lived, continuing the general trend toward recovery.
+But the 2020 Antarctic ozone hole was the largest and longest-lasting on record, partially due to atmospheric conditions.
+Furthermore, emissions are not the only concern.
+Susan Solomon and her colleagues at MIT have uncovered the substantial impact of CFC “banks,” in certain regions, where outdated and deteriorating equipment (such as air conditioners) or materials can release enough CFCs to be detectable in the atmosphere and deplete the ozone layer.
 But the protocol seems to be working, as there are signs of an ozone recovery.
 (See [[Figure 9]](#Figure9).)

 ![The map shows the variation in concentration of ozone over Antarctica.
 The scale for the total ozone level is depicted below the graph in Dobson units.
 The values are marked in colors of spectrum with the lowest value is marked in violet and the maximum value in red.
 The Antarctica region is marked in violet showing lesser ozone concentration and more ultraviolet rays.
 The region around Antarctica is in green, showing slightly higher concentration of ozone.](../resources/Figure_24_03_12a.jpg "This map of ozone concentration over Antarctica in October 2011 shows severe depletion suspected to be caused by CFCs.
 Less dramatic but more general depletion has been observed over northern latitudes, suggesting the effect is global.
 With less ozone, more ultraviolet radiation from the Sun reaches the surface, causing more damage. (credit: NASA Ozone Watch)")